 The name Nathanael was not mentioned in the first three gospels, they used Bartholomew instead.
 The only gospel that used the name Nathaneal was John.

 However, most modern scholars do not believe that Bartholomew and Nathanael is the same person.
-They claim that the early recordings of Bartholomew came centuries after he was dead and some of the writings was attributed to him falsely.
+They claimed that the early recordings of Bartholomew came centuries after he was dead and some of the writings were attributed to him falsely.

 It is believed that after the ascension of Jesus, Bartholomew went to India to minister the gospel of Jesus Christ, and when he was leaving, he left a copy of the gospel according to Matthew with them.

 Matthew/Saint Matthew, one of the Apostles of Jesus, was also known as Levi and most times referred to as Saint Matthew.
 Both his birth and his death took place in the first century AD.
 The name of the place of his birth was Capernaum and he died somewhere near Hierapolis, Ethiopia.

 The Bible mentioned Matthew as a tax collector and a publican.
 Matthew 9:9 and Matthew 10:10

 He was called to follow Jesus while he was sitting at the seat of custom.
 After Jesus called Matthew to follow Him and made him one of His 12 disciples, Matthew invited Jesus to a feast at his house.